 Market risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices.
 Market risk comprises three types of risk: currency risk, interest rate risk and other price risk.

-The Scheme is exposed directly, as well as indirectly through investments in unit trusts, to foreign exchange risk, interest rate risk and other price risks through its investments.
-The investments in unit trusts are unitised and the underlying securities comprise cash, domestic and international equity instruments and domestic and international fixed interest securities.
+The Scheme is primarily exposed to interest rate and other price risks through its investments in cash and cash equivalents, unitised products and pooled investment vehicles.
+Market risk management is carried out in accordance with the SIPO.